Approximate reading time: 12min

 3. The school was literally a 20-minute walk from my house…

-4. and the co-reception teacher was the sweetest person ever....
+4. And the co-reception teacher was the sweetest person ever....

-5. The only slight snare was the teaching assistant, Mrs Shawnigan (Not real name of course!) who was cold, dismissive and seemed incapable of smiling.
+5. The only slight snare was the teaching assistant, Mrs Shawnigan (Not real name, of course!), who was cold, dismissive and seemed incapable of smiling.

 (You can see that she had already started to permeate into my dreams in my Silver lining Poem)